VKCOM/noverify/docs/diff.md

 This flag turns off the standard behavior and allows you to parse changes directly between commits in `--git-commit-from` and `--git-commit-to`.

+> Along with flags specifically for diff mode, you can use all other flags as in normal mode.